Yandex Cloud

 • Keeps database software updated.

-You interact with database clusters in Managed Service for PostgreSQL the same way you interact with regular databases in your local infrastructure.
-This allows you to manage internal database settings to meet your app requirements.
+You work with a Managed Service for PostgreSQL database cluster as if it were a regular database in your local infrastructure This allows you to manage internal database settings to meet your app requirements.

 When you create clusters, Managed Service for PostgreSQL allocates resources, installs the DBMS, and creates databases.

-For the created and running databases, Managed Service for PostgreSQL automatically creates backups and applies fixes and updates to the DBMS.
+For all created and running databases, Managed Service for PostgreSQL automatically creates backups and applies fixes and updates.

-Managed Service for PostgreSQL also allows you to replicate data between database hosts (both within and across availability zones) and automatically routes the load to a backup replica in the event of a failure.
+Managed Service for PostgreSQL also enables data replication between database hosts (both within and across availability zones) and automatically fails over to a backup replica if a failure occurs.

 Yandex Cloud offers two ways to work with databases:

-• Managed Service for PostgreSQL allows you to operate template databases with no need to worry about administration.
+• Managed Service for PostgreSQL: Enables you to operate template databases without needing to manage their administration.

 What is a database host and database cluster?What is a database host and database cluster?